Rosier (song): Composition

+Cover artwork

+Like most of Luna Sea's releases, the artwork to the "Rosier" single was designed by Ken Sakaguchi.
+He came up with the idea of using a coffin and roses while listening to the song.
+The packaging was special in that it included a plastic case that housed the mini CD single.
+Sakaguchi claims this was the first time this had been done with that CD format.
+Afterwards, Sakaguchi used the coffin as a table in his living room, until it was displayed at the Luna Sea Museum.

 Music video

-The music video for "Rosier" opens with the camera spiraling down on to a coffin, similar to the single's cover art, with roses on it covering the glass window at its head.
+The music video for "Rosier" opens with the camera spiraling down on to a coffin, similar to cover art, with roses on it covering the glass window at its head.
 The majority shows the band performing the song against a white backdrop with smoke flowing along the ground.
 Black and white and light blue filters were also used, as was slow motion.
 A dominant feature is the camera work; a crane takes the viewer over the band 180 degrees from the front of its members, ending upside down at their backs, the opposite is also seen.
 360 degree shots around the band are also shown.

 Close-ups of the band members against a dark backdrop, separated from the camera by fluorescent lights, which provide the shots' only light, are inter-cut.
 During J's vocal part, the English lyrics appear flashing over the video in a typed font.
 The audio fades out while the video climaxes with a shot zooming in to the coffin's supposed glass window and a hand reaches out grabbing the camera.
 As the single version of the song, the audio does not end with the English phrase "I am the trigger", but the phrase is viewable in the video as it is written in red on the white drumhead of Shinya's snare drum.

 Reception

 "Rosier" reached number 3 on the Oricon Singles Chart, and charted for 25 weeks.
 In 1998, it was certified Platinum by the RIAJ for sales over 400,000.
 The music video for "Rosier" won Best Music Video at the 36th Japan Record Awards.
 In a 2021 poll conducted by Net Lab of 4,805 people on their favorite Luna Sea song, "Rosier" came in first place with 945 votes.
-To commemorate the 70th anniversary of Hadano, Kanagawa, the hometown of four of Luna Sea's members, the Odakyu Electric Railway will use "Rosier" as the inbound train melody at Hadano Station beginning in November 2025.
+To commemorate the 70th anniversary of Hadano, Kanagawa, the hometown of four of Luna Sea's members, the Odakyu Electric Railway began using "Rosier" as the inbound train melody at Hadano Station in November 2025.

-Music journalist Fuyu Showgun called "Rosier" a flawless song that has become a symbol of the visual kei movement.
+Music journalist Showgun Fuyu called "Rosier" a flawless song that has become a symbol of the visual kei movement.
 He wrote that with "ephemeral lyrics, a worldview of decadent beauty, and a wailing minor melody", the song also features a thrilling arrangement that brings the band together to create a catchy sound.